10xtraders/Cloud-Native-TSaaS-Platform-for-Freqtrade-AI-Enhanced-Developer-Controlled/README.md

 We’re Freqtrade-native by design — this isn’t a wrapper.
 You can:

-- Deploy any Freqtrade-compatible `strategy.py`
+- Deploy any Freqtrade-compatible `strategy`
-- Use your existing `config.json`
+- Create your custom `config` for every strategy
-- Mount external datasets
-- Get full log access per bot (via WebSockets and Kubernetes)
+- Live view each bot execution logs
 ---

 ### 📬 Try It (Free Paper Bot Plan Available)